 Current tax assets and liabilities for the current periods are measured at the amount expected to be recovered from or paid to the tax authorities.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the statement of financial position date.
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date.
 Taxes represent the final withholding tax of 15.00% on gross interest income and 25.00% on dividends earned by the Fund.